InnerView-Ultrasound/aio-setup/README.md

 ```shell
 apt install --no-install-recommends qemu-system libvirt-clients libvirt-daemon-system virtinst
 ```
+If you're running a graphical desktop on your physical host machine, you may prefer using [virt-manager](https://virt-manager.org/) instead of virsh.

+Lastly, the "extra tips" section at the end of this guide will help with advanced use cases.
+Many of these tips require slight tweaks to the commands used in this guide.
+Therefore, it's helpful to read that section **in advance** if you want to enable any of the following features:
+- Support for storing more than 2TB of data
+- Nextcloud Talk
+- SSH access

 **Let's begin!** This guide assumes that you have two domains where you would like to host two individual AIO instances (one instance per domain).
 Let's call these domains `example1.com` and `example2.com`.
 Therefore, we'll create two VMs named `example1-com` and `example2-com` (These are the VM names chosen below in step 1).